ystia/yorc-guides/docs/applications/create_deploy.md

 requested, then it is the `Large compute` on-demand resource that would have been selected.

 You can also from this screen select `Small compute` and update this on-demand resource properties.

-We will do it here to add a value to the propery `tag`, setting a tag `welcome`:
+We will do it here to add a value to the property `tag`, setting a tag `welcome`:

 <img src="../images/a4cApplicationNodesMatchingTag.png">